kragen/derctuo/veskeno-outline.md

 ### Smalltalk-78 ###

-### The LuaJIT "bytecode" format ###
+### The LuaJIT “bytecode” format ###

-Lua's register-based "bytecode" format --- really a wordcode --- is famous for its efficiency.
+Lua’s register-based “bytecode” format — really a wordcode — is famous for its efficiency.
 Considering this program in C:

     fib(n) { return n < 2 ?
 1 : fib(n-1) + fib(n-2); }